lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

-To parent objects, select at least two objects (select the *Child Objects* first, and select the *Parent Object* last), and press :kbd:`ctrl-P`.
-The  :guilabel:`Set Parent To` dialog will pop up allowing you to select from one of several possible different parenting types.
-Selecting one of the entries in :guilabel:`Set Parent To` confirms, and the child/children to parent relationship is created.
+To parent objects, select at least two objects (select the *Child Objects* first, and select the *Parent Object* last), and press :kbd:`Ctrl-P`.
+The  *Set Parent To* dialog will pop up allowing you to select from one of several possible different parenting types.
+Selecting one of the entries in *Set Parent To* confirms, and the child/children to parent relationship is created.

 The last object selected will be the *Active Object* (outlined in light orange),